 In addition, Donjon has now expanded to feature a wholesale trade division in which we act as a clearinghouse for a network of other dealer facilities to both domestic and international markets.

-Much has changed in 70 years, as Donjon now recycles items that hadn’t been dreamed of when the salvage facility was first opened.
+Much has changed over the years, as Donjon now recycles items that hadn’t been dreamed of when the salvage facility was first opened.
 Two things, however, remain the same: the ship graveyard area remains a Staten Island institution and a favorite destination for amateur and professional photographers alike.
 Most famously, the site was featured in the 2010 Angelina Jolie thriller Salt.

 The other thing that hasn’t changed is this: from barges to scrap metal to appliances, Donjon remains committed to safe, environmentally responsible recycling.
 Whatever your recycling needs, you can be sure that your materials will be handled safely and in compliance with all local and state regulations.

-At Donjon Recycling, we combine 70 years of history with cutting-edge processes to answer the most current needs.
+At Donjon Recycling, we combine many decades of history with cutting-edge processes to answer the most current needs.
 For your personal or business recycling, trust Donjon Recycling.

-Over 70 years and counting and our mission remains the same.
+Over many decades, our mission remains the same.

 Donjon Recycling is committed to maintaining and expanding our 70-year history of safe and environmentally responsible recycling of metals from household, corporate and construction clients.